sdc-china/IDA-doc/_posts/2018-01-15-test-unit-test-case-management.md

    ![][test_case_migration_menu]

-3. Upload the  migrated test cases zips.
+3. Click the  "Add file" button to upload the zip file then click the "Migrate" button to migrate test cases.

    ![][test_case_migration_form]